© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Gosbecks Iron Age and Romano-British site is a scheduled monument protected by Historic England under reference 1002180.
 View the official record →

-Gosbecks is a substantial Iron Age and Romano-British settlement site located near Colchester in Essex.
+Gosbecks is a major Iron Age and Romano-British settlement site located near Colchester in Essex, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002180.

 Gosbecks Iron Age and Romano-British site is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002180.